- Can I get school credit for the course? (e.g., MPH, MPVM)

 - In terms of faculty, who will accompany participants in the field?

-- RxOH is led by a group of faculty from UC Davis, Ifakara Health Institute, Sokoine University of Agriculture, and other institutions from across Tanzania.
-Faculty leadership rotates during the four weeks of the course depending on topic or location, but there is always several faculty with the group.
+- RxOH is led by a group of faculty from UC Davis.
+Faculty leadership rotates during the course depending on topic or location, but there are always several faculty with the group.

 - What does my course fee cover?

 - Course fees pay for instructional costs and learning supplies, inclusive of transportation and logistics during the course (not to and from), insurance, and permits.

 - How/when can I get a course itinerary?